AlphaHydrae/multi_redis/README.md

   end

   # This run block will be executed after the pipelined block is completed and all futures have been resolved.
-  # The #last_results method of the Multi Redis context will return the results of all redis calls in the pipelined block.
+  # The #last_replies method of the Multi Redis context will return the results of all redis calls in the pipelined block.
   run do |mr|
-    mr.last_results[0]   # => "foo"
+    mr.last_replies[0]   # => "foo"
   end
 end